nemonik/hands-on-DevOps-gen2/README.md

 ### 7.16.2.
 Automate the build

-By accompanying build automation (e.g., Gradle, Apache Maven, Make) alongside the source code.
+By accompanying build automation (e.g., Gradle, Apache Maven, [MAke](https://www.gnu.org/software/make/)) alongside the source code.

 ### 7.16.3.
 Employ one or more CI services/orchestrators